Electric Scooter Trial

-City of Ballarat is the only regional location in Victoria selected for the State Government’s electric scooter trial program.
+City of Ballarat is a participant in the State Government’s electric scooter trial program.
 The e-scooters provide a safe, fun, and environmentally friendly way to see our beautiful city.

 A young woman riding a bright orange e-scooter on Sturt Street with the town hall and Ballarat city in the background